davidjeremycox/bannerlord_smith_forever/README.md

 # Installation

-During post build, the SmithForever directory will be mirrored to the Bannerlord module directory (`C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules\SmithForever`).
+During post build, the SmithTweaks directory will be mirrored to the Bannerlord module directory (`C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules\SmithTweaks`).
 It may be necessary to set the property `GameFolder` if Bannerlord is installed at a non-standard path.

 # Development